The END Fund

 Overview

 Since 2012, The END Fund has facilitated nearly $500 million in funding from over 7,000 donors across 68 countries, achieving remarkable impact: 2.12 billion treatments delivered, 152 million people treated in 2024 alone, and 7.47 million health workers trained.
-The organization operates with 75 full-time staff across offices in London, New York, and Nairobi, led by Interim CEO Diana Benton Schechter and governed by a 7-member board chaired by Tsitsi Masiyiwa.
-In 2023, The END Fund treated over 180 million people through collaborative coalitions with governments, local nonprofits, pharmaceutical partners, and academic institutions.
+The organisation operates with offices in London, New York, and Nairobi, led by CEO Dr. Solomon Zewdu and governed by a board chaired by Tsitsi Masiyiwa.
+The END Fund treats people through collaborative coalitions with governments, local nonprofits, pharmaceutical partners, and academic institutions.

 Funding Priorities